Judicial review: Review by general courts

 In countries which have inherited the English common law system of courts of general jurisdiction, judicial review is generally done by those courts, rather than specialised courts.
 Australia, Canada and the United States are all examples of this approach.

 In the United States, federal and state courts (at all levels, both appellate and trial) are able to review and declare the "constitutionality", or agreement with the Constitution (or lack thereof) of legislation by a process of judicial interpretation that is relevant to any case properly within their jurisdiction.
 In American legal language, "judicial review" refers primarily to the adjudication of the constitutionality of statutes, especially by the Supreme Court of the United States.
 Courts in the United States may also invoke judicial review in order to ensure that a statute is not depriving individuals of their constitutional rights.
 This is commonly held to have been established in the case of Marbury v.
 Madison, which was argued before the Supreme Court in 1803.

 Judicial review in Canada and Australia pre-dates their establishment as countries, in 1867 and 1901, respectively.
 The British Colonial Laws Validity Act 1865 provided that a British colony could not enact laws which altered provisions of British laws which applied directly to the colony.
 Since the constitutions of Canada and Australia were enacted by the British Parliament, laws passed by governments in Australia and Canada had to be consistent with those constitutional provisions.
 More recently, the principle of judicial review flows from supremacy clauses in their constitutions.
 In Australia, the term 'judicial review' generally refers to reviews of the lawfulness of the actions of the executive and the public service, while reviews of the compatibility of laws with the Australian Constitution is known as characterisation or constitutional challenges.

+In India which also inherited the English common law tradition, the power of judicial review is exercised primarily by the Supreme Court of India and various state High Courts.
+The constitution of India explicitly grants powers to the Supreme court and State High Courts via articles 13, 32, 226 to examine and invalidate legislation in contravention of constitutional provisions and particularly those which infringe upon the Fundamental Rights.
+In landmark Supreme Court decision in Kesavananda Bharati v.
+State of Kerala decided in 1973, The concept of basic structure doctrine was established allowing Supreme Court and High courts to review constitutional amendments and strike them down if found in contravention of basic structure of constitution.